Andrew Smith (basketball, born 1990): College

 Smith attended Butler for college.
 During the 2009–10 season, his freshman year, he was a reserve, playing in 24 games.
 In an Elite Eight match against Kansas State, Smith was inserted into the lineup when Matt Howard got into early foul trouble.
-He played five minutes in the first half, helping Butler build an 18–10 lead.
-Smith also played in the second half, finishing with a season-high 12 minutes.
+Smith played five minutes in the first half, helping Butler build an 18–10 lead.
+He also played in the second half, finishing with a season-high 12 minutes.
 Over the previous month, he had played just three minutes in total.
 With Smith's help, Butler advanced to the school's first ever Final Four, which happened to be in Indianapolis.
 At the end of his Butler career, Smith said the Kansas State game was his favorite memory of Butler.
 Butler ended up making it the NCAA Championship Game.

 During his sophomore year, Smith played in all 38 games, starting 32.
 After Butler got off to a mediocre 3–2 start, Smith was added to the starting lineup.
 Against Cleveland State, he scored a career-high 22 points and collected 10 rebounds to get his first collegiate double-double.
 In the final game of the regular season, he played a career-high 36 minutes and recorded 11 rebounds, 3 steals, and 3 blocks, all career highs.
 Thanks in large part to Smith's emergence as a starter, Butler returned to the NCAA Tournament.
 During the round of 32, Smith hit a go-ahead basket with less than 3 seconds on the clock to help Butler beat top seeded Pittsburgh.
 In Butler's sweet 16 match against Wisconsin, Smith hurt his ankle and left the game.
 However, he returned before the game's end, collecting eight points and six rebounds as Butler advanced to the regional final.
 Butler again advanced to the Championship game.
 Smith led the team in rebounding in the regional final against Florida and in the National Championship game against Connecticut.
 He finished the year as the team's second-leading rebounder (5.6 per game) and third-leading scorer (8.5).
 He made 59.3% of his field goal attempts and 67.3% of his free throws.

-Andrew Smith (left, dark uniform) battles Connecticut's Alex Oriakhi for the opening tip during the 2011 National Championship Game.
+Andrew Smith battles Connecticut's Alex Oriakhi for the opening tip during the 2011 National Championship Game.